Pro2021CA/DupePlusPlus/README.md

 Details:
  this plugin works by checking the itemtype and lore, everything else gets ignored.
 This is to make sure you can't bypass it as a player.
 If you have suggestions on other things i should make it check for lmk.

+Note:
+this is still heavily wip, so a lot of things might be missing.
+Any ideas, you guessed it, lmk.